frantastic7/discordbots/README.md

 Server where you can test them will be up and running soon.

 Incoming :

+1. Transcript bot (whisper powered)
-1. Translation bot 2.0 (AI powered)
+2. Translation bot 2.0 (AI powered)
-2. Music bot
+3. Music bot
-3. AI powered chatbots
+4. AI powered chatbots